tomchenj/auto-modify-url/readme.md

    - Example: Visiting `https://store.steampowered.com/` will change to `https://your-proxy-url.com/https://store.steampowered.com/`.

 ## License
-MIT License - Free to modify and distribute.
+This project is licensed under the **GNU General Public License v3.0 (GPL-3.0)**.
+You are free to **use, modify, and distribute** this software under the terms of the GPL-3.0 license.

+### 📜 Full License Text
+You can read the full GPL-3.0 license [here](https://www.gnu.org/licenses/gpl-3.0.html).
+Additionally, a copy of the license is included in the repository as `LICENSE`.

 ---

-This README provides installation and usage details specific to the original working version of your extension.
-Let me know if you’d like any refinements! 🚀
+Now your README clearly specifies that your extension is under **GPL-3.0**, ensuring proper attribution and compliance.
+Let me know if you need any refinements! 🚀